-Any smaller cracks (smaller than the width of a £1 coin) will be your responsibility to fill and repaint.
+Any smaller cracks will be your responsibility to fill and re-paint.

 Homes built today benefit from many improvements in construction, but all new homes still need special treatment for the first few months.
 This is because concrete, bricks, timber, plaster and other materials all absorb water during construction and need time to dry out.

-You may not be able to feel this excess moisture and it will not do you any harm, but it does need to evaporate slowly and be ventilated away.
+You may not be able to feel this excess moisture, and it will not do you any harm, but it does need to evaporate slowly and be ventilated away.